ibm-cloud-docs/apps/dep-app-tool.md

 1. On the Configure the DevOps toolchain page, provide a name for the DevOps toolchain.
 1. Select the region to create your toolchain in, and then click **Create**.

-The DevOps toolchain is created automatically, and the deployment process begins.
-You can view the deployment status in the **Delivery Pipelines** tile, or you can click the name of the Delivery Pipeline.
-The **Build Stage** and **Deploy Stage** tiles indicate the status.
+After you click **Create**, the Continuous Delivery service is enabled, the DevOps toolchain is created automatically, and the deployment process begins.
+Note that the deployment status continues to update in the **Delivery Pipelines** tile.

+The deployment process might take a while to complete.
+After the deployment is complete, the ci-pipeline status is **Success**, and the **App URL** field is populated.

+   Alternatively, you can deploy your app from the command line by running the [**ibmcloud dev deploy**](/docs/cli?topic=cli-idt-cli#deploy) command.
+   {: tip}

 ## Deploying your app manually
 {: deploy-console-manual}